-To commemorate a milestone in their workshops history Japans Orange Boulevard took inspiration from the dustbin era to build a fully faired custom of their own.
-Orange Boulevard, who specializes in engine performance and exhaust parts for Yamaha SR400s and 500s, unveiled the bike recently during the celebration by lake Yamanaka near Mount Fuji, 100km southwest of Tokyo.
+To commemorate a milestone in their workshops history Japans Orange Boulevard took inspiration from the dustbin era to build a fully-faired custom of their own.
+Orange Boulevard, which specializes in engine performance and exhaust parts for Yamaha SR400s and 500s, unveiled the bike recently during the celebration by lake Yamanaka near Mount Fuji, 100km southwest of Tokyo.

-The bikes enormous fiberglass fairing is an aftermarket reproduction part that Orange Boulevard has reshaped to suit the Yamaha’s proportions.
-The entire front end and two-thirds of the bikes sides are encased by the fairing that is held in place using a series of custom made brackets that hang off the frame.
+The bikes enormous fibreglass fairing is an aftermarket reproduction part that Orange Boulevard has reshaped to suit the Yamaha’s proportions.
+The entire front end and two-thirds of the sides of the bike are encased by the fairing that is held in place using a series of custom made brackets that hang off the frame.
 Beneath the fairing the front wheel still wears its fender and the side panels have been positioned to allow its rider to tuck in for optimum drag reduction.
 Since the SR relies on airflow for cooling a pair of vents have been built into its sides that direct air onto the cylinder head.
-To continue the classic racer vibe across the rest of the bike Orange Boulevard have replaced the factory tank with an AJS styled unit complete with period correct knee dents and mounted a Norton Manx style racing seat to the subframe.
+To continue the classic racer vibe across the rest of the bike Orange Boulevard have replaced the factory tank with an AJS styled unit complete with period-correct knee dents and mounted a Norton Manx style racing seat to the subframe.

 When it came to engine performance Orange Boulevard gave the thumper a full overhaul using parts from their own catalog.
 The engines top end has been upgraded using a 534cc top end and Wiseco performance piston.
 Conscious of the airflow restrictions special attention has been given to keeping operating temperatures in check.
 The new cylinder bears larger fins and there’s an Orange Boulevard twin oil line kit for improved oil flow.
 To give the engine plenty of pull a heavy flywheel kit boosts torque while an FCR 39mm racing carb feeds it plenty of fuel.
 To round it all off there’s a VPSS exhaust system finished in gloss black.